nus-cs2103-AY2324S2/ip/README.md

 5. Change the working directory to the folder you put the .jar in, by typing and running `cd {directory}`

-6. Then, type and run the `java -jar slaybot-v0.2.jar` command to run the application.
+6. Then, type and run the `java -jar slaybot.jar` command to run the application.

 ## Features and Commands